Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Approach

 \subsection{The Overall Procedure}

-To better demonstrate our approach, we present the complete procedure in Algorithm~\ref{code_bub} in the pseudo-code form.
-The procedure of MAET consists of two main stages, \ie ability-related weights extraction and multi-lingual ability transferring.
-For the extraction stage, we first utilize the accumulated gradient to estimate the importance of each neuron by Equation~\ref{eq-key_neuron}.
-Then, we leverage the model trained on the general corpus to remove the influence of language and obtain the ability-specific weight through Equation~\ref{eq-extraction}.
-In the transfer stage, we utilize Equation~\ref{eq-multilingual} and Equation~\ref{eq-key_parameter} to obtain the multi-lingual weight and identify the ability-related parameter tensors in LLM.
-After it, we leverage Equation~\ref{eq-transfer} to fulfill the multi-lingual ability transfer, to build the multi-lingual ability-enhanced LLM.
+To better demonstrate MAEC, we present {key concepts in Table~\ref{tab-concepts} for further clarifying} and provide the complete procedure in Algorithm~\ref{code_bub}.
+The procedure of MAEC consists of two main stages, \ie ability-related weights extraction and multi-lingual ability combination.
+For the extraction stage, we first utilize the accumulated gradient to estimate the importance of each neuron by Eq.~\ref{eq-key_neuron}.
+Then, we leverage the model trained on the general corpus to remove the effect of language and obtain the {ability-related} weight through Eq.~\ref{eq-extraction}.
+In the combination stage, we utilize Eq.~\ref{eq-multilingual} and Eq.~\ref{eq-key_parameter} to obtain the multi-lingual weight and identify the ability-related tensors in LLM.
+After it, we leverage Eq.~\ref{eq-transfer} to fulfill the multi-lingual abilities combination, to build the multi-lingual ability-enhanced LLM.

 To highlight the difference between our approach and previous work, we present the comparison of these methods in Table~\ref{tab-difference}.
-To adapt LLMs to multi-lingual scenarios, most of the existing methods (\eg CPT and TV) require the multi-lingual ability-related corpus (\ie ability-related corpus is required for each language) for training the LLM parameters.
-In comparison, our proposed approach only trains and modifies the ability-related parameters, which can efficiently focus on enhancing the specific ability.
-A major novelty of our work is that we identify the key units and implement the sparse update in the model training and merging procedure, which can effectively decompose, extract, and transfer the abilities of LLMs.
-In addition, compared with the LoRA-based methods (\ie LoRA and MoL) that also sparsely update the LLM parameters, our approach selectively updates the ability-related neurons, while LoRA-based methods utilize the low-rank matrices to approximate the original parameters.
+To adapt LLMs to multi-lingual scenarios, most of the existing methods (\eg CPT and TV) require the multi-lingual ability-related corpus (\ie ability-related corpus is required for each language) for training the LLM.
+In comparison, our MAEC only trains and modifies the ability-related parameters, which can efficiently focus on enhancing the specific ability.
+A major novelty of our work is that we identify the key units and implement the sparse update in the model training and merging procedure, which can effectively decompose, extract, and combine the abilities of LLMs.
+In addition, compared with the LoRA-based methods (\ie LoRA and MoL) that also sparsely update the LLM parameters, our approach selectively updates the ability-related neurons, while LoRA-based methods use the low-rank matrices to approximate the original parameters.